WHO designates new variant of concern named Omicron

 The discovery of a new coronavirus variant sent a chill through much of the world Friday as nations raced to halt air travel, markets fell sharply and scientists held emergency meetings to weigh the exact risks, which were largely unknown.

+In response, the United States and Canada joined the European Union and several other countries in instituting travel restrictions on visitors from southern Africa.

+The White House said the U.S. will restrict travel from South Africa and seven other countries in the region beginning Monday.
+It did not give details except to say the restrictions will not apply to returning U.S. citizens or permanent residents, who will continue to be required to test negative before their travel.

-Medical experts, including the World Health Organization, warned against any overreaction before the variant that originated in southern Africa was better understood.
+Medical experts, including the WHO, warned against any overreaction before the variant that originated in southern Africa was better understood.
 But a jittery world feared the worst nearly two years after COVID-19 emerged and triggered a pandemic that has killed more than 5 million people around the globe.

 "We must move quickly and at the earliest possible moment," British Health Secretary Sajid Javid told lawmakers.

-There was no immediate indication whether the variant was more transmissible or causes more severe disease.
+There was no immediate indication whether the variant causes more severe disease.
 As with other variants, some infected people display no symptoms, South African experts said.
+The WHO panel drew from the Greek alphabet in naming the variant Omicron, as it has done with earlier, major variants of the virus.

 The 27-nation European Union imposed a temporary ban on air travel from southern Africa, and stocks tumbled in Asia, Europe and the United States.
 The Dow Jones Industrial Average dropped more than 1,000 points.
 The S&P 500 index was down 2.3%, on pace for its worst day since February.
 The price of oil plunged nearly 12%.